visual-framework/vf-core/components/vf-form__textarea/README.md

 ## About

+The `vf-form__textarea` allows a site visitor to enter text on multiple lines.

+## Usage

+Use the `vf-form__textare` when you want the site visitor to enter text on multiple lines or when the information they need to input is not short.

+If you are wanting the site visitor to answer multiple questions inside a `vf-form__textarea` it is better to split these question up and use multiple `vf-form__input`s.

+The `vf-from__textarea` must be accompanied by a descriptive `vf-form__label`.

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-form__textarea` with this command.